OX Runtime Sensor

 In the [SBOM page](/inventory-with-ox-bom/sbom.md) you can view the runtime status of each asset.

-The OX Runtime Sensor runs as a Kubernetes DaemonSet (one pod per node).
-It uses eBPF to observe file access at the kernel level, no code changes, no sidecars, no application restarts required.
+In every deployment mode, the sensor uses eBPF to observe file access at the kernel level, no code changes, no sidecars, and no application restarts required.

 The sensor authenticates to OX with an API key over outbound TLS.
-It does not write data to the node and does not require persistent storage.
+It does not write data to the host and does not require persistent storage.
 CPU, memory, and disk usage are minimal.

 The following is the runtime installation and connection process.
 For advanced configuration, security requirements, and deployment customization, see [Runtime Sensor Advanced Configuration](/secure-runtime/ox-runtime-sensor/runtime-sensor-advanced-configuration.md).